wattanunteeratanapong/Dont-Deal-With-The-Devil/README.md

 - "A wise person knows when to take a chance.
 I’m curious if you’ll be that wise."
 - "I can sense your curiosity.
 But remember, not everything is as it seems here."
 - "The game’s simple, really.
 But sometimes, simplicity can hide the most... intriguing outcomes."
-- "There’s always a little thrill in the unknown.
-I wonder if you’ll embrace it."
 - "Ah, the thrill of the gamble.
 It’s all about what you’re willing to risk... and what you might gain."
 - "It’s always fascinating, watching someone who thinks they know what’s at stake.
 Let's see how long that confidence lasts."
-- "I’m sure you’ve heard the rumors, but now, you're here.
-Ready to see if they’re true?"
 - "I can tell you’ve got a spark.
 Let’s see if you can keep it burning through the game."
 - "Not everything is as it seems, and not every person either."
 ### In Game